Melilotus albus Medik.

 Inflorescences - Axillary, elongate, spikelike racemes 4-14 cm long, becoming elongated at fruiting, the stalk 1-5 cm long, with numerous flowers, the stalks mostly longer than the subtending leaves, the bracts 0.8-1.5 mm long, linear.
 Flower stalks 0.5-2.0 mm long, downward-curved.
 Axis sparsely pubescent.

 Flowers - Calyces glabrous or finely hairy, 1.5-2.2 mm long, the tube about as long as to slightly longer than the lobes, bell-shaped, the 5 lobes similar, triangular to narrowly triangular.
-Corollas papilionaceous, white, the banner with the expanded portion obovate to oblong-obovate, narrowed to a short, stout, stalklike basal portion (this sometimes nearly absent), shallowly notched at the tip, curved or bent upward from about the midpoint, the wings slightly shorter than to about as long as the banner, with a stout, stalklike base, the expanded portion asymmetrically oblong to oblong-obovate, with a prominent auricle on 1 side, the keel about as long as the wings and more or less fused with them below the midpoint, boat-shaped, only slightly curved upward, rounded to bluntly pointed at the tip.
+Corollas papilionaceous, white, the banner 3.5-5.0 mm long, 2.0-2.2 mm wide, slightly longer than the wings and keel, the expanded portion obovate to oblong-obovate, narrowed to a short, stout, stalklike basal portion (this sometimes nearly absent), shallowly notched at the tip, curved or bent upward from about the midpoint, the wings slightly shorter than to about as long as the banner, with a stout, stalklike base, the expanded portion asymmetrically oblong to oblong-obovate, with a prominent auricle on 1 side, the keel about as long as the wings and more or less fused with them below the midpoint, boat-shaped, only slightly curved upward, rounded to bluntly pointed at the tip.
 Stamens 10, all of similar lengths, 9 of the filaments fused and 1 free to the base or nearly so, the fused portion usually much longer than the free portion, often oblique at the tip, the anthers relatively small, attached toward the base, yellow.
 Ovary short, sessile or very short-stalked, the style slender, usually longer than the ovary, glabrous, the stigma small and terminal.